Platforms, technical facilities, infrastructure, and services

 - Montpellier Alliance for Metabolomics and Metabolism (MAMMA) Platform of the Joint Service Unit Biocampus, which provides access to cutting-edge analytical technologies for the study of metabolism.

-- Platform of Non-Target Environmental Metabolomics (PONTEM) provides access to cutting-edge analytical technologies for the study of metabolism.
+- Platform of Non-Target Environmental Metabolomics (PONTEM) provides access to state-of-the-art analytical technologies for the study of metabolism.

-- Montpellier Proteomics Center (PPM) of the Biocampus Joint Service Unit, which utilizes the most advanced proteomics techniques and approaches locally.
+- Montpellier Proteomics Center (PPM) part of the Biocampus Joint Service Unit, which applies the most advanced proteomics techniques and approaches locally.

-- Proteomic Mass Spectrometry Platform (MSPP) offers comparative proteomics approaches and strategies for the differential or temporal characterization of post-translational modifications of proteins.
+- Proteomic Mass Spectrometry Platform (MSPP) offers comparative proteomics approaches and strategies for the differential or temporal characterization of post-translational modifications in proteins.

 - ECOTROP Platform which facilitates the receipt, preparation, storage, and handling of soil from third countries requiring quarantine measures (Level L2).